nLargo/cmpe131_team7_project/README.md

 Once you create an account or login in, you have all access to the notes app.

+Please note: There currently is not button that goes to /my-notes page so you will need to manually enter that into the URL to test the requirements on that page.

 Some of the available features include:
 1. Creating a new note that will have a fresh blank page for you to type on.
 2. Save a note after you type whatever you want in the note so you can refer to it again in the future.